n2ygk/sdrtrunk-wiki/User-Manual.md

 radio systems and signals that you may encounter when using sdrtrunk and other SDR applications.
 * **Just Start Exploring** - sdrtrunk allows you to manual tune and view the radio spectrum around you and then you can select radio channel frequencies to decode.

+### Playlist Editor
+The playlist editor is the central tool for configuring the sdrtrunk application to decode radio signals.  sdrtrunk uses the concept of playlists to organize channels and aliases.
+The [Playlist Editor](Playlist-Editor) wiki contains information to help you understand how to configure channels, decoders and aliases.

 ### Tuners & Software Defined Radios (SDR)
 sdrtrunk uses SDRs/Tuners to select individual radio channels for decoding.
 SDRs can tune/receive a wide chunk of radio